 The place where, in season 2, the police invades in the hide-out of the eco-terrorists but where they had already left, is Norra Neptunigatan (number 21).

 Journalist Daniel Ferbe of Aftonposten has his office in the new Malmö Live, this hotel and conference center is located just outside Västra Hamnen, on Universitetsholmen.
 More about this hotel can be read here (a visit to the sky bar on the 25th floor is a must!).
 The parking opens on Nordenskjöldsgatan.
-This is the place where Saga and Martin call Daniel who is trapped in his own car with explosives.
+This is the place where Saga and Martin phone with Daniel who is trapped in his own car with explosives.

 In the port they often film.
 The hotel where Martin lived after his divorce is actually the Scandic Segevang hotel.